EliasAL2/EliasAL2.github.io/_pages/about.md

 ======
 **1. SegNet:**

-SegNet is a cutting-edge deep learning architecture specifically designed for semantic image segmentation, which involves classifying each pixel in an image into a distinct category.
+SegNet[4] is a cutting-edge deep learning architecture specifically designed for semantic image segmentation, which involves classifying each pixel in an image into a distinct category.
 This architecture features an encoder-decoder structure.
 The encoder, a streamlined version of conventional convolutional neural networks, captures essential image features through a series of convolution and pooling layers.
 The decoder then upsamples these features back to the original image resolution, ensuring accurate pixel classification.
 A standout feature of SegNet is its use of pooling indices, which record the locations of maximum values during the pooling operations in the encoder.
 These indices are crucial in the decoder for precise upsampling, maintaining spatial accuracy and context.
 This method allows SegNet to be both memory-efficient and highly effective in tasks requiring detailed pixel-level information.
 SegNet finds applications in various fields, from autonomous driving (for road scene understanding) to medical imaging (for organ segmentation) and satellite image analysis (for land cover classification).
 Its ability to deliver high-resolution, accurate segmentation makes it a valuable tool in these and other areas.
 The picture below contains demonstrations of SegNet.